cloudfoundry-attic/mssql-server-broker/sqlserver-broker/README.md

   ...
   broker: sqlserver-broker
      service          plan      access   orgs
-     SqlServer        sharedVM  none
+     SQLServer        sharedVM  none
   ...

-  cf enable-service-access SqlServer
+  cf enable-service-access SQLServer
-  Enabling access to all plans of service SqlServer for all orgs as admin...
+  Enabling access to all plans of service SQLServer for all orgs as admin...

   cf marketplace